jonatas-sas/yii2-m2m-behavior/README.md

 ## Overview

 **yii2-m2m-behavior** is a Yii2 behavior to simplify managing many-to-many relations via ActiveRecord.
 It synchronizes related records based on a virtual attribute (e.g., `categoryIds`) without manual `link()` and `unlink()` calls.

+## Requirements

+- PHP 7.4 or higher (tested up to 8.3)
+- Yii 2.0 or later

 ## Installation